CuddlyBunion341/rsmc/docs/server/networking.md

-# Plugin: networking
+# Plugin: Networking

-The **networking** plugin facilitates communication between clients and the server, handling message reception, player state updates, and chat functionalities.
-It ensures reliable data transfer and efficient event handling.
+The Networking plugin facilitates communication between clients and the server, enabling message exchange and state synchronization in a multiplayer environment.

 ## Dependencies
-- `bevy_renet`: This dependency is essential for establishing networking capabilities within the Bevy engine, allowing for efficient client-server communication.
+- **Bevy**: Provides the foundational framework for building the game.
+- **Renet**: Handles reliable network transport and client-server architecture.

 ## Mermaid Diagram
 ```mermaid